scenerystack/community/docs/reference/api/scenery/PressListener.md

 # PressListener

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/listeners/PressListener.ts](https://github.com/phetsims/scenery/blob/main/js/listeners/PressListener.ts) for the most up-to-date information.

 ## Overview

 Listens to presses (down events), attaching a listener to the pointer when one occurs, so that a release (up/cancel